Weight Loss Terms

 The rate at which your body converts food and stored body fat into energy.

-Micronutrients are essential elements that we need to carry out a range of physiological activities and thereby maintain health. (i.e. potassium is a micronutrient required to help regulate and lower blood pressure) Micronutrients are needed in milligram amounts.
+Micronutrients are essential elements that we need to carry out a range of physiological activities and thereby used to maintain health. (i.e. potassium is a micronutrient required to help regulate and lower blood pressure) Micronutrients are needed in smaller milligram amounts.

 Target Heart Rate